List of DC Universe locations: Trigus VIII

 Trigus VIII is the homeworld of the Femazons.

 Tristram

 Tristram is the homeworld of Green Lantern M'Dahna of Sector 2751.

 Trogk

 Trogk is the homeworld of Sinestro Corps member Moose.

 Tront

 Tront is the homeworld of Green Lantern Eddore.

 Ungara

 Ungara is the homeworld of Green Lantern Abin Sur.

 Vegan star system

 The Vegan star system is a neighboring star system of 25 planets which are the homeworlds of many races, including the Omega Men.

 Citadel Homeworld

 The Citadel Homeworld is a planet in the Vegan star system.

 Karna

 Karna is the homeworld of the Gordanians.

 Hnyxx

 Hnyxx is a planet in the Vegan star system.

 Okaaru

 Okaara is the homeworld of the Warlords of Okaara and the location of the Orange Lantern power battery.

 Ogyptu

 Ogyptu is the homeworld of an interplanetary giant race.

 Tamaran

 Tamaran is the homeworld of Starfire and her evil sister Blackfire.
 It was destroyed by the Psions in New Titans.
+Tamaran was restored to existence following The New 52 reboot.